 Fabric formworks can be used to form columns, walls, beams, slabs and panels in both precast and in-situ construction.
 Fabric formwork can be simply built by construction connections and joints or can be sewn into any form, size, or shape on the job site or in the plant [2].
-Fabric formwork is easy to use and build, very light and easy to transport, inexpensive as $1/10^{th}$ of the cost of the conventional formwork, reusable and therefore, environmentally friendly [3].
+Fabric formwork is easy to use and build, very light and easy to transport, inexpensive as 1/10th of the cost of the conventional formwork, reusable and therefore, environmentally friendly [3].
 To provide a comparison base between the techniques, a cost analysis has been provided in Appendix A.

 Although woven and non-woven fabric formworks are commercially available the effects of permeable fabrics on the quality of concrete has not been thoroughly investigated.
 This research is an experimental investigation of the change in concrete properties due to permeable fabric formwork using common and commercially available geotextile fabrics.
 Concrete close to the surface of a conventional formwork always has a higher water cement ratio than the core concrete [4].
 Woven geotextiles used as forming membrane in fabric formwork technique have very small pores letting air bubbles and excess mix water bleed out, leaving a cement-rich paste at the surface of the concrete.
-This filtering action reduces the water cement ratio of the concrete at the surface zone and produces immaculate finishes unknown to other conventional methods of concrete construction.
+This filtering action reduces the water conventional methods of concrete construction.
 The low surface water/cement ratio in turn, makes the concrete more waterproof and causes less shrinkage and fewer cracks in the long term [4].